cloudqubes/cloudqubes.github.io/_posts/2022-10-31-sql-vs-nosql-when-to-use-and-what-is-the-best.markdown

 The Students and Classes are relations with 2 and 5 tuples respectively.
 The “Student_Classes” defines a many-to-many relationship between them.

-Structured Query Language (SQL) was developed based on this relational model.
-Relational model and SQL paved the way for the development of very successful, widely used relational database software such as [Oracle], [MySQL], [PostgreSQL], etc. These relational databases have proved their capability by efficiently handling billions of records in many web and enterprise applications.
+Structured Query Language (SQL) was developed based on this relational model to manipulate data stored in a relational database.
+Relational model and SQL paved the way for the development of very successful, widely used relational database software such as [MySQL], [MariaDB], [PostgreSQL], etc. These relational databases have proved their capability by efficiently handling billions of records in many web and enterprise applications.

 ## Limitations of relational databases
 The growth of Web 2.0 applications from 2004, began pushing relational database technology to its limits.
 Web 2.0 companies had to handle exponentially growing datasets consisting of billions and billions of records.
 To handle such huge data volumes more CPU and memory are required.
 However, there is a certain limitation of CPU and memory that can be provisioned in a single machine.
 Beyond that, the only option is to scale horizontally - increase the number of servers.